 Support for the Sector

-If you represent an organisation that looks after a historic building or site that would normally be open to the public as a heritage attraction, we understand that you will be worried about how to continue to care for it and keep your organisation going during the current crisis.
+If you represent an organisation that looks after a historic building or heritage attraction that is still closed to the public or is just preparing to welcome its first visitors after lockdown, we understand that you will be worried about the many challenges that you face after months of closure.

-Financial support is available to help organisations survive this difficult period of closure and income loss.
+Financial support is available to help organisations survive this difficult period of uncertainty and income loss.

 Third Sector Resilience Fund